MakeSchool-Tutorials/Game-Of-Life-CocosStudio-Cpp/P4-Game-Of-Life-UI/content.md

 Drag two buttons (you can find them in the Widgets section of the Objects Browser) into the scene.
 Name one *btnPlay* and the other *btnPause*.
 Make sure they both have an anchor point of (0.5, 0.5).
 Set the size of both to (140px, 76px).
 Position btnPlay at (50%, 88%) and btnPause at (50%, 75%).
 Delete the default "Button" text for both.

 Double click the *Normal State* property for btnPlay.
 Navigate to and select play.png.
+Alternatively, you can drag and drop the images from the resources panel over to *Normal State* property on the properties panel.

 ![image](btnPlayNavigation.png)